 2.Open the configuration window of the OPC Server plugin (fig. 5) by selecting the module in the list and clicking the "Setup" button on the "Data Export" tab.

 Fig.4.
 Activating the OPC server

 Here you can see the OPC server name and GUID.
 Using these parameters, you can connect from an OPC client to the OPC server.
 Go to the "Predeclared items" tab and click the "Import all" button (fig. 6, pos.
 1).
 The OPC server will import all OPC tag names from the parser.
 If you select other NMEA sentences in the parser later, click the "Import all" button again.

 Fig.6.
 OPC server.
 OPC tag names

 Click the "OK" button twice and close all configuration windows.
 All plugins will be activated.
-Now, the NMEA parser and the OPC server are ready and we can test it.
-Connect your device and/or power it on and try to receive data packets with NMEA data.
-When data will appear in the main window you can open a configuration window of the OPC server and watch all available OPC tags (fig. 7).
-Each NMEA sentence will be splitted to several parser items.
+Now, the NMEA parser and the OPC server are ready, and we can test it.
+Connect your device and power it on and try to receive data packets with NMEA data.
+When data appear in the main window, you can open a configuration window of the OPC server and watch all available OPC tags (fig. 7).
+Each NMEA sentence will be spli into several parser items.
 All parser items will be automatically converted to OPC tags.
 You may select necessary data in the OPC client by selecting corresponding OPC tags.

 Fig.7.
 OPC server.
 Active OPC tags

-We've configured the NMEA parser and it prepares several parser items.
+We've configured the NMEA parser, and it prepares several parser items.
 Their names you may see on the fig.7.
-Now, you can simultaneously export these parser items to any database (MS SQL, MySQL or Access) or Excel.
+You can simultaneously export these parser items to any database (MS SQL, MySQL or Access) or Excel.